Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

 In this section, we consider preparing an $n$-qubit uniform superposition of Hamming weight $k$ basis states (which is allowed to be entangled with garbage states).
 Such a state is known in previous literature as the Dicke state.
 In \cite{Dicke} it was shown how to prepare a Dicke state with ${\mathcal O}(nk)$ gates, although these gates included rotations, so there would be a logarithmic factor in the complexity when counting non-Clifford gates.

 Because the preparation here allows an entangled state to be prepared between the superposition for the Dicke state and ancilla states, it is possible to prepare the state more efficiently.
 One approach is to apply a quantum sort to $n$ registers, then use it to apply an inverse sort to the $n$ qubits with the first $k$ set in the state $\ket{1}$.
 This is similar to the approach used for symmetrising states for chemistry in \cite{BerryNPJ18}.
 Another approach is to use inequality testing to obtain $k$ successes.
 Both those approaches give a factor of $\log n$ in the number of qubits required, which is costly when $n$ is large.

-It is also possible to give a more ancilla-efficient preparation scheme; see \append{Dicke}.
-That scheme is approximately as Toffoli-efficient when $\binom{n}{k}\sim n^k/k!$.
-However, for the cases we will consider below with a large quantum speedup, there is a very large number of Toffolis required but only a moderate number of qubits.
-In such a situation, the implementation on a quantum computer in the surface code would be designed with many parallel Toffoli factories to achieve the result in a reasonable time, as in \cite{Gidney2021howtofactorbit}.
-In the tradeoff between Toffolis and ancilla qubits, it is more effective to use more ancillas so that fewer Toffoli factories are needed, so we present the more Toffoli-efficient scheme here.
+Throughout we use ``$\log$'' for base 2, and ``$\ln$'' for natural logs.